Irenezs/Notes/Non-Work/DnD/Cygar's Backstory, Long Ver.md

 A busy street, full of market stalls, families and an all around sense of joy.
-There is a festive mood in Pexthiona's capital, and in one particular
+There is a festive mood in Pexthiona's capital, and in one particular back-street, a